SteelCompendium/data-md-dse/Bestiary/Monsters/Count Rhodar Von Glauer/Statblocks/Count Rhodar von Glauer.md

     icon: ☠️
     effects:
       - name: End Effect
-        effect: At the end of each of his turns, Rhodar can take 20 dam- age to end one effect on him that can be ended by a saving throw.
+        effect: At the end of each of his turns, Rhodar can take 20 damage to end one effect on him that can be ended by a saving throw.
 This damage can't be reduced in any way.
       - name: Solo Turns